awsdocs/elb-classic-load-balancers-user-guide/doc_source/elb-manage-subnets.md

 Because there are separate APIs to add and remove subnets from a load balancer, you must consider the order of operations carefully when swapping the current subnets for new subnets in order to meet these requirements\.
 Also, you must temporarily add a subnet from another Availability Zone if you need to swap all subnets for your load balancer\.
 For example, if your load balancer has a single Availability Zone and you need to swap its subnet for another subnet, you must first add a subnet from a second Availability Zone\.
 Then you can remove the subnet from the original Availability Zone \(without going below one subnet\), add a new subnet from the original Availability Zone \(without exceeding one subnet per Availability Zone\), and then remove the subnet from the second Availability Zone \(if it is only needed to perform the swap\)\.

-## Add a Subnet<a name="attach-subnet"></a>
+## Add a subnet<a name="attach-subnet"></a>

 You can expand the availability of your load balancer to an additional subnet\.
 Register the instances in this subnet with the load balancer, then attach a subnet to the load balancer that is from the same Availability Zone as the instances\.
-For more information, see [Register or Deregister EC2 Instances for Your Classic Load Balancer](elb-deregister-register-instances.md)\.
+For more information, see [Register or deregister EC2 instances for your Classic Load Balancer](elb-deregister-register-instances.md)\.

 **To add a subnet to your load balancer using the console**